-Compliance with Article 4.9 may be evidenced by means of supplying to the customs authority of the importing Party either customs documents of a non-Party or documents of the relevant authorities of a non-Party or commercial shipping or freight documents.
+19. Compliance with paragraph 8 may be evidenced by means of supplying to the customs authority of Chile either customs documents of a non-Party or documents of the relevant authorities of a non-Party or commercial shipping or freight documents.